Miss Monique

-A Ukrainian DJ, producer and label owner who has become a YouTube, clubland and streaming sensation.
+Miss Monique is a Ukrainian DJ, producer and label owner who is a YouTube, clubland and streaming sensation.

 An artist whose metrics across Spotify, YouTube and Instagram are in the millions and move too fast to list specifically in a traditional artist biography.

-A trailblazing musician in the progressive/melodic space with a huge online following hooked on her exquisitely crafted and produced livestreams.
-A respected talent incubator in her own right, Miss Monique’s Siona Records label celebrated its fifth anniversary in 2024.
+A trailblazing musician in the progressive/melodic space with a huge online and offline following hooked on her exquisitely crafted and produced livestreams, and festival-stopping live shows.

-A fast-rising international performing phenom, drawing huge audiences from Argentina to Canada (her 2022 set at Montreal’s Biosphere Museum for the Cercle platform is a stand-out), to Ibiza (multiple shows with David Guetta at Hi and now UNVRS) to the US (a commanding debut at Coachella, plus Ultra Miami and EDC Vegas), to the UK– Drumsheds and her own headline AV show at Outernet.
-All of this energy captured in her debut Essential Mix for Pete Tong on BBC Radio 1.
+An international performing phenomenon, drawing huge audiences from Argentina to Canada (her set at Montreal’s Biosphere Museum for the Cercle platform is a stand-out), to Ibiza (additional shows with David Guetta and Carl Cox at UNVRS and Ushuaïa) to the US (Coachella, Ultra Miami and EDC Vegas).
+Summer '26 will see her third consecutive year on Tomorrowland's Mainstage as well as a landmark performance at their Freedom Stage; she has performed to huge crowds at Kappa Futur, Awakenings, Mysteryland and Sziget.
+All of this energy best captured in her debut Essential Mix for Pete Tong on BBC Radio 1.
 "That was an honour!” she says.

-And Miss Monique is a breakthrough recording artist who cut through in 2023.
-Building on the success of her 2022 remix of Sied van Riel's Rush (the most-sold progressive house track on Beatport that year), she remixed Sorry by BLOND:ISH featuring Madonna, I Don’t Wanna Wait for David Guetta and One Republic, and Ringo by Lufthaus, Robbie Williams’ dance project.
-And she released a series of big singles of her own: Subterranean with Avira and Luna (Armada), Nomacita with Genesi and Carl Bee (Aeterna) which reached #1 in Beatport's Melodic House & Techno chart and #2 across all of Beatport's other charts; Look At You (Interstellar / Insomniac Records), Magnet and Bloom At Night (Tomorrowland Music) and City Boy (Drumcode).
+And Miss Monique is a breakthrough recording artist.
+Building on the success of her 2022 remix of Sied van Riel's Rush (the most-sold progressive house track on Beatport that year), she remixed Sorry by BLOND:ISH featuring Madonna, I Don’t Wanna Wait for David Guetta and One Republic, and for Guetta and Sia with Beautiful People.
+And she’s released a series of big singles of her own: Subterranean with Avira and Luna (for Armada), Nomacita with Genesi & Carl Bee (Aeterna) which reached #1 in Beatport's Melodic House & Techno chart, #2 across all of Beatport's other charts and was in Beatport's top 10 best-selling Melodic House & Techno tracks of 2025; Look At You (Interstellar / Insomniac Records), Magnet and Bloom At Night (Tomorrowland Music) and City Boy (Drumcode).
+At the end of 2025, she released Rain with Poppy Baskcomb (tsz) and Rollin' / Lost On A Dancefloor with Glowal (Siona Records).
+In March 2026, she released Rajada with Agents Of Time (Tomorrowland Music).

 This, then, is Miss Monique’s kaleidoscopic world.
 It’s a space where her signature green hair (an iconic look now muchcopied by fans) is far from the only colour in the creative palette of an effervescent, positivity-promoting artist who prioritises and promotes good mental and physical health.
 Those ideas are also at the heart, sonically and metaphorically, of her epically uplifting, powerfully percussive track, Veselka.
 Long teased as the opener in her sets, the instrumental was finally released on Siona Records in 2024.
 The translation of that Ukrainian word?
 Rainbow.